tBuLi/kingdon/docs/usage.rst

     >>> v
     (v1) * e1 + (v2) * e2

-The return type of :code:`Algebra.multivector` is an instance of :class:`~kingdon.MultiVector`.
+The return type of :code:`Algebra.multivector` is an instance of :class:`~kingdon.multivector.MultiVector`.

 .. note::
     :code:`kingdon` offers convenience methods for common types of multivectors, such as the vectors above.
     For example, the vectors above can also be created using :code:`u = alg.vector(name='u')`.
-    Moreover, a scalar is created by :meth:`~kingdon.Algebra.scalar`, a bivector by :meth:`~kingdon.Algebra.bivector`, a pseudoscalar by :meth:`~kingdon.Algebra.pseudoscalar`, and so on.
+    Moreover, a scalar is created by :meth:`~kingdon.algebra.Algebra.scalar`, a bivector by :meth:`~kingdon.algebra.Algebra.bivector`, a pseudoscalar by :meth:`~kingdon.algebra.Algebra.pseudoscalar`, and so on.
     However, all of these merely add the corresponding :code:`grades` argument to your input and then call :code:`alg.multivector`, so :code:`alg.multivector` is what we need to understand.

-:class:`~kingdon.MultiVector`'s support common math operators:
+:class:`~kingdon.multivector.MultiVector`'s support common math operators:

 .. code-block::